ChandlerXiandeYang/USL_unification/README.md

 ---

-## 2.2 Traditional Method to calculate  Ppu for a CQA or for a Cleaning Process
+## 2.2 Traditional Method to Calculate  Ppu for a CQA or for a Cleaning Process

 ### 2.2.1 For a Single CQA:
 - **Method 1**: Split data into subgroups and use `Ppu_KDEDP` (no USL normalization).
 This is the traditional method.